LukPopp0/Voro-Emscripten/README.md

 The WebAssembly and accompaning JavaScript file can be compiled via build shell script `build.sh` in the root directory.
 As a prerequisite, the emscripten SDK needs to be installed and added to your PATH.
 See [here](https://emscripten.org/docs/getting_started/downloads.html) for more information.

+The build script has been tested with emscripten version `3.1.47` (allows export of TypeScript definition file).
 Compile the emscripten bindings by running:
 ```shell
 # Mac & Linux
 ./build.sh